 - SEC.
+6. Section 1246.5 is added to the Code of Civil Procedure, to read: - 1246.5.
+The court may, upon such terms as may be just, permit a party to call a witness or introduce on direct examination in his case in chief evidence required to be but not listed in such party's statement of valuation data if the court finds that such party has made a good faith effort to comply with Sections 1246.1 and 1246.2, that he has complied with Section 1246.3, and that, by the date of the service of his statement of valuation data, he: - (a) Would not in the exercise of reasonable diligence have determined to call such witness or discovered or listed such evidence; or - (b) Failed to determine to call such witness or to discover or list such evidence through mistake, inadvertence, surprise or excusable neglect. - SEC.
 7. Section 1246.6 is added to the Code of Civil Procedure, to read: - 1246.6.
-The court may, upon such terms as may be just, permit a party to call a witness or introduce on direct examination in his case in chief evidence required to be but not listed in such party's statement of valuation data if the court finds that such party has made a good faith effort to comply with Sections 1246.1 to 1246.3, inclusive, that he has complied with Section 1246.4, and that, by the date of the service of his statement of valuation data, he: - (a) Would not in the exercise of reasonable diligence have determined to call such witness or discovered or listed such evidence; or - (b) Failed to determine to call such witness or to discover or list such evidence through mistake, inadvertence, surprise or excusable neglect. - SEC.
-8. Section 1246.7 is added to the Code of Civil Procedure, to read: - 1246.7 The procedure provided in Sections 1246.1 to 1246.6, inclusive, does not prevent the use of other discovery procedures in eminent domain proceedings.
+The procedure provided in Sections 1246.1 to 1246.5, inclusive, does not prevent the use of other discovery procedures in eminent domain proceedings. - SEC.
+8. Section 1246.7 is added to the Code of Civil Procedure, to read: - 1246.7.
+Nothing in Sections 1246.1 to 1246.6, inclusive, makes admissible any matter that is not otherwise admissible as evidence in eminent domain proceedings.

-- SEC.
-9. Section 1246.8 is added to the Code of Civil Procedure, to read: - 1246.8.
-Nothing in Sections 1246.1 to 1246.7, inclusive, makes admissible any matter that is not otherwise admissible as evidence in eminent domain proceedings. - SEC.
-10. Section 1247b of the Code of Civil Procedure is smended to read:
+SEC.
+9. Section 1247b of the Code of Civil Procedure is amended to read:

-only a portion of a parcel of property is sought to be taken [and-upen], the plaintiff, within 15 days after a request of a defendant to the plaintiff, [made-at-least-39-days-prior-to-the-time-of-trial;-the plaintiff] shall prepare a map showing the boundaries of the entire parcel, indicating thereon the part to be taken, the part remaining, and shall serve an exact copy of such map on the defendant or his attorney [at-least-fifteen-(15)-days-prior-to-the-time-of-trial].
+1247b.
+Whenever in [a-e-ndemnation] an eminent domain proceeding only a portion of a parcel of property is sought to be taken [and-upon], the plaintiff, within 15 days after a request of a defendant to the plaintiff, [made-at-least-30 days-prior-te-the-time-ef-trial,-the-plaintiff] shall prepare a map showing the boundaries of the entire parcel, indicating thereon the part to be taken, the part remaining, and shall serve an exact copy of such map on the defendant or his attorney [at-least-fifteen-(15)-days-prior-te-the-time-ef trial].